hgd-dev/Newton-Polygonizer/README.md

 ### SFML Version (supported for Windows)

 SFML for this project currently only has Windows support.
 It generates graph plots in new windows to visualize the Newton Polygon.
+Unfortunately this only supports 1 prime at a time for the plot display.

 [![Windows](https://img.shields.io/badge/Download-Windows-blue?style=for-the-badge&logo=windows)](https://github.com/hgd-dev/Newton-Polygonizer/releases/download/latest/Newton-Polygonizer-Windows-SFML.zip)